-The cauliflower head is ready to harvest when its stunted flowers have formed into a dense, meaty "curd," which is white in classic cauliflower varieties, but can also be green, purple or orange.
+The cauliflower head is ready to harvest when its stunted flowers have formed into a dense, meaty "curd."
+Curds are white in classic cauliflower varieties. but can also be green, purple or orange.

-Originating in France, 'Snowball' (Brassica oleracea var. botrytis 'Snowball') is a snow-white heirloom variety that was introduced to North America in 1888.
-It features a 6-inch head with tightly wound curds, and can be planted just before the last frost.
+Originating in France, 'Snowball' is a snow-white heirloom variety that was introduced to North America in 1888.
+It features a 6-inch head with tightly wound curds and can be planted just before the last frost.
 It takes approximately 68 days to mature.
-This variety that requires slightly acidic soil with a pH between 6.5 and 7.0 and full sun.
-This is a self-blanching variety.
+The self-blanching snowball requires slightly acidic soil and full sun.

-Not all cauliflowers have white curds, and those that don't usually take longer to mature, and they don't need blanching.
-Because they take longer to mature, these varieties are often dense and have complex flavors.
+Not all cauliflowers have white curds, and those without usually take longer to mature.
+These colorful varieties of cauliflower don't need blanching.
+Because they take longer to mature, they're often dense and have complex flavors.

-'Violet Queen' (Brassica oleracea var. botrytis 'Violet Queen') is a warm-weather variety that grows best in USDA zones 7 through 11.
-It takes from 65 to 70 days to mature, and the purple florets, which are high in beta-carotene, are flavorful enough to eat raw.
+The "Violet Queen" is a warm-weather variety that grows best in USDA zones 7 through 11.
+Taking 65 to 70 days to mature, with vivid purple florets, this variety is high in beta-carotene and flavorful enough to eat raw.

 The "Cheddar" takes its name from its cheesy orange color and was originally discovered in cauliflower patch in Canada.
 It takes only about 58 days to mature.